 The Ballad Of Africa: to commemorate the 50th anniversary of almost 20 countries in Africa achieving independence, this brand new Radio Ballad explored the experiences of African people during the first 50 years of their longed-for, hard-fought and hard-won independent status.
 Broadcast on the BBC World Service in October 2010.

 Ballad of the Miners’ Strike: In specially commissioned songs to mark the 25th anniversary of the end of the miners’ strike, this programme explored how lives were changed by the year-long dispute (1984-85).
 First broadcast on BBC Radio 2 in March 2010

-Another programme produced by Sean Street in 2009, The Queen of Connemara, on the music of Delia Murphy was interesting listening for lovers of Irish folksong.
+Another programme presented by Sean Street in 2009, The Queen of Connemara, on the music of Delia Murphy was interesting listening for lovers of Irish folksong.
 This was broadcast on 25 October 2009

 Like Blackpool Went Through Rock: Sara Parker and Sean Street’s programme for The Archive Hour on BBC Radio 4 in 2008 was an anniversary programme dealing with The Ballad of John Axon and the Radio Ballad legacy.